TanishaPidshetti/Tanisha_BlueStampPortfolio/index.md

-# Object Detection with Tenserflow and Raspberry Pi
+# Sandeep Object Detection with Tenserflow and Raspberry Pi
 This project uses an integration of Tenserflow and tflite on Raspberry Pi to detect and label objects.
 In this project, based on any desired object, the program will capture a picture and move a servo motor to point to a label listing the object's name.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |